iovation/git-build-rpm/README.md

 *   Determines the path to the RPM spec file, via the `--spec-file` option or by looking for a file named `./dist/$package_name.spec`.

 *   Extracts the version from the spec file.
+It tries using `rpmspec`, but if it's not available, it parses the version from the spec file directly.
+If that extracted version appears to be a macro, it will be run through `rpm -E` for evaluation.

 *   Copies the spec file to the RPM build directory.